Six Nations 2025: All you need to know - Rugby World

-Six Nations tournaments are a staple in the rugby calendar.
+The Six Nations are a staple in the rugby calendar.
 It is a yearly competition which reignites old rivalries and the 2025 edition will be no different.

 Ireland head into it as defending champions and while last year they came away with the trophy, they did not take the Grand Slam.
-England were the team to stop them taking the clean sweep after beating them at Twickenham (the stadium is now called Allianz Stadium).
-Andy Farrell, who will also lead the British and Irish Lions on tour in 2025, will try and guide his team to a third straight title.
+England were the team to stop them taking the clean sweep after beating them at Twickenham (now called the Allianz Stadium).
+They will also defend their title with interim boss Simon Easterby at the helm with Andy Farrell focusing on his role as head coach of the 2025 British and Irish Lions.

 France have been their closest rivals for the title in recent years.
 Stars like Antoine Dupont and Romain Ntamack have lit up the French side.
-Dupont is also back in the Six Nations tournament after missing the 2024 competition to concentrate on sevens.
-Rugby’s A-lister is back and he will be doing what he can to bring the silverware back to France.
+Dupont is also back in the Six Nations tournament after missing the 2024 competition to concentrate on rugby sevens.
 The team have not won the competition since 2022.

 England, Wales, Italy and Scotland also pose threats and will have a say in who lifts the trophy.
 But when is it and how can fans watch?
 Here is all the information you need.